-K NOWLEDGE of the distances between all pairs of a group of nodes can improve the performance of many practical networking problems, such as routing through a subnetwork and selecting the closest mirror server.
-However, measuring and, to a greater extent, disseminating this information becomes impractical even for a few tens of nodes, since the number of node pairs is quadratic in the number of nodes.
-Thus, researchers sought ways to reduce all pair-distance representation while preserving the distance in the reduced representation as close as possible to the original ones.
-Next we briefly describe two example networking problems, where all pair-distance information is required.
+Knowledge of the distances between all pairs of a group of nodes can improve the performance of many practical networking problems, such as routing through a subnetwork and selecting the closest mirror server.
+However, measuring and to a greater extend dissemination of this information becomes impractical even for a few tens of nodes, since the number of node pairs is quadratic in the number of nodes.
+Thus, researchers sought ways to reduce the all pair distance representation while preserving the distance in the reduced representation as close as possible to the original ones.
+Next we shortly describe two example networking problems, where all pair distance information is required.

 Routing through a subnetwork.
-When routing through an ATM subnetwork, the distances between all pairs of border nodes, i.e., nodes that are connecting the subnetwork to other subnetwork, are used to compute the shortest (or cheapest) path through the cloud [1].
-For this end, each network advertises its distance matrix in a compressed manner, and it is recommended that the matrix representation be smaller than 3b, where b is the number of border nodes [1].
-The best compression technique that was suggested in the past [2] will be presented later.
+When routing through an ATM sub-network, the distances between all pairs of border nodes, i.e., nodes that are connecting the sub-network to other sub-network, are used to compute the shortest (or cheapest) path through the cloud [1].
+For this end, each network advertises its distance matrix in a compressed manner, and it is recommended that the matrix representation is smaller than 3b, where b is the number of border nodes [1].
+The best compression technique that was suggested in the past [2], [3] will be presented later.

 Selecting the closest mirror.
-Recently, there was a large interest in using distance maps of the Internet to aid in tasks such as closest mirror selection and application layer multicast [3]-[6].
-In the IDMaps project, it was identified that the number of possible nodes which represent the distance map granularity is in the thousands, which makes accurate distance dissemination impractical.
-Due to the practicality of the measurement process and to reduce the representation, IDMaps suggests using a smaller number t of measurement points, Tracers, that measure distances among themselves and then using them as a reference distance map to the other network regions.
+Recently, there was a large interest in using distance maps of the Internet to aid in tasks such as closest mirror selection and application layer multicast [4], [5], [6], [7].
+In the IDMaps project it was identified that the number of possible nodes which represent the distance map granularity is in the thousands which makes accurate distance dissemination impractical.
+Due to the practicality of the measurement process and to reduce the representation, IDMaps suggests to use a smaller number t of measurement points, Tracers, that measure distances among themselves and then use them as a reference distance map to the other network regions.